akash098p/Login-Registration-Page/README.md

 # 🔐 Login & Register Page

-A modern, responsive *Login & Registration UI* built using *HTML, **CSS, and **JavaScript.
+A modern, responsive *Login & Registration UI* built using *HTML*, *CSS*, and *JavaScript*.
 It includes animated transitions and social login icons for a professional user experience.

 ## 🚀 Features